Shapes of Milky-Way-Mass Galaxies with Self-Interacting Dark Matter: Results

 We also compare our results to estimates of the halo density flattening parameter (minor-to-major axis ratio) $q_{\rho}^\mathrm{DM} = (c/a)_\rho$ from the literature, summarized in Table \ref{tbl:obs}.
 This quantity is sometimes referred to in the literature \citep[see e.g.][]{2020arXiv201203908H} as simply parameter $q$, but is changed here to distinguish from our intermediate-to-major axis ratio $q(r)=b(r)/a(r)$.
 In modeling the kinematics of various MW tracers of the potential such as tidal streams, globular clusters, or ``field'' halo stars unassigned to a given stream, the parameter $q_{\rho}^\mathrm{DM}$ usually represents the flattening of the best-fitting axisymmetric NFW model for the DM density, and is comparable to our minor-to-major axis ratio $s(r)=c(r)/a(r)$.
 In the case of \citet{2010ApJ...714..229L}, where a triaxial halo is used, we cite the value of $(c/a)_{\rho}$ quoted by the authors within 20 kpc, which was determined by fitting ellipsoids to the contours of the Laplacian of the potential.

-The various estimates for the shape of the MW vary as widely as shapes of the simulated galaxies, underlining the difficulty of the measurement.
+The various estimates for the shape of the MW (given by the references of Table \ref{tbl:obs}) vary as widely as shapes of the simulated galaxies, underlining the difficulty of the measurement.
+These measurements have a wide spread in both $r$ and $q_{\rho}^\mathrm{DM}$, and thus, don't agree on the shape (or the triaxiality) of the MW.
 One positive development from this work is that in most DM models the value of $s=c/a$ for the DM haloes of the simulated systems appears to be fairly constant ($\Delta s \lesssim 0.2$) over a wide range of radii ($3$--$100$ kpc), which should in principle simplify efforts to model the dark halo.
 We caution, however, that (1) none of our models include a Large Magellanic Cloud (LMC)-like companion, which is likely to affect this assertion \citep[e.g.][]{2010ApJ...714..229L, 2013ApJ...773L...4V, 2020arXiv200910726V} and (2) that this statement assumes that any rotation of the principal axes with radius is precisely incorporated into the model.